LeonardoZanotti/heroku-angular-deploy/README.md

 In Heroku, click in "New", then type a name for your project and search him on Github.
 Then add the Automatic deploy and do the deploy.

 ## References
-Thanks [SonaliPatel](https://www.geeksforgeeks.org/how-to-bundle-an-angular-app-for-production/) and [Victor Jordan](https://backefront.com.br/configurando-projeto-angular-heroku/) for this articles, helped a lot.
+Thanks [SonaliPatel](https://www.geeksforgeeks.org/how-to-bundle-an-angular-app-for-production/) and [Victor Jordan](https://backefront.com.br/configurando-projeto-angular-heroku/) for his articles, helped a lot.

 ## LeonardoZanotti